-Students may challenge the denial using the Academic Appeals policy (for academic matters) or the Student Code of Conduct Appeal Policy (for non-academic matters) found in the Student Handbook.
+Students may challenge the denial using the Academic Appeals policy (for academic matters) or the Student Code of Conduct Appeal Policy (for non-academic matters).
 The student may be assisted in the grievance process by another person, including an attorney, at the student's expense.
 Students who have ceased attendance or graduated retain the right to a hearing.